ArnaudParant/sel/README.md

 # SEL
 For Simple Elastic Language offer an easy way to query ElasticSearch for every body even no-tech people and even on a big, complex and nested schema.

-The project is split into two subprojects:
+The project is split into two sub projects:
 - SEL, which is the library
-- SEL Server, unlock quick usage by connecting directly to ES.
+- [SEL Server](https://github.com/ArnaudParant/sel_server), unlock quick usage by connecting directly to ES.

 ## Versions